Smith-AP-CS-A-18-19/lab-elevens-7-patelsne/README.md

   * e.
 Which one of the methods that you identified in question 4b above needs to call the `cardIndexes` method before calling the `containsPairSum11` and `containsJQK` methods?
 Why?

       * The method anotherPlayPossible needs to be called to confirm that the game can continue by finding another pair of 11s or a facecard triplet.

+## Feedback
+4.c is slighty off
+19/20